 Sixth Form students receive training from the school counsellor to become Peer Mentors.
 It is a natural part of development that adolescents often prefer to talk to someone of their own age about their problems.
 Peer Mentors offer this opportunity to the younger girls who benefit from their greater maturity and experience.
 As a Peer Mentor, students gain increased responsibility, whilst developing their interpersonal skills, as well as their understanding of the importance of boundaries and ethics.

 You will have the opportunity to participate in the Thames Valley Safer Driving Initiative.

-There are other opportunities to get involved in volunteering projects both in and out of school which can contribute to the Young Lions in Service Awards (YLiS).
+There are other opportunities to get involved in volunteering projects, both in and out of school, which can contribute to the Young Lions in Service Awards (YLiS).

-You will return with increased confidence and self-esteem, having learned so much from this once in a lifetime experience.
+On these trips the girls develop a range of life skills such as managing their own budget, arranging transport, booking accommodation and working as a team.
+They return with increased confidence and self-esteem, having learned so much from this once in a lifetime experience.

 Year 12 students participate in a student business competition to find out what it is like to set up and run a business.
 Students make all the decisions about their company, from raising the initial share capital through to designing and selling their product, deciding what to do with their profits and ultimately winding up the company and paying taxes.
 All this takes place with the support of a teacher and a business adviser who will bring a wealth of business knowledge to the team.